Eid is just a few days away and with every Eid I reminisce of being in an Arab country during this magical time.

 I had to take it away after a few trial rattles, but I promised I would return it on Eid.

 Just in time to get some earplugs.
-I guest I forgot about the amount of noise there is around Eid because I was the child making the noise!
+I guess I forgot about the amount of noise there is around Eid because I was the child making the noise!

 Paint the inside of it white.
 You might need two layers to really make it bright.
 Let it dry.
 Lay out the newspaper and paint the rest of the lid, and box, yellow.